Chimneys of Potomac Maryland

 Architecture and Chimneys of Potomac, Maryland

 Potomac, Maryland is perhaps best known for the stars that have called it home.
 Wolf Blitzer and Sylvester Stallone hail from this affluent town, while Arnold Schwarzenegger has a part time residence in this idyllic town.
 While Potomac might be best known for its star studded streets, it also has a wealth of architecture to discover.
 When we’re in Potomac, chimney cleaning or doing annual chimney maintenance, we can’t help but admire the homes we work on.
-Here are some of our favorites over the past year.
+Here are some of our favorites.

 Potomac area colonial houses are largely built in the Georgian style.
 Georgian colonial houses are predominantly made of brick with the use of painted white wood trim and columns.
 The columns, traditionally two stories tall, are the most distinctive element of the colonial house.
 Generally, traditional Georgian style colonial homes are thought of as mansions.